 Sciatica is a symptom of a lumbar spine (lower back) condition that compresses the sciatic nerve, which extends from your spinal cord to your feet.
 When a spine condition, such as a bulging or herniated disc, compresses the sciatic nerve in the spine, pain can radiate from the lower back down to the feet.
 Patients with sciatic pain often describe a burning sensation in the buttock, leg, and/or hip on the impacted side of the body.

-If you are experiencing sciatica pain, you should consult your physician to determine the cause of your nerve compression.
-Your physician might order an MRI test for you to determine the source of your pain and help decide the best treatment plan for your needs.
-If left untreated, sciatica pain can become debilitating and result in a decreased quality of life.
+If you are experiencing sciatic pain, you should consult your doctor to determine the cause of your nerve compression.
+He or she might order an MRI test for you to determine the source of your pain and help decide the best treatment plan for your needs.
+If left untreated, sciatica can become debilitating and result in a decreased quality of life.

-For more information about the causes and symptoms of sciatica, please take a moment to research our articles on sciatica pain.
-We believe that every patient should be given quality information about each spine condition so the patient can make informed decision about treatment.
-If you have any questions during your research, we encourage you to reach out to our Care Team for more information.
+For more information about the causes and symptoms of sciatica, please take a moment to research our articles on sciatica.
+We believe that every patient should be given quality information about each spine condition so the patient can make an informed decision about treatment.
+If you have any questions during your research, we encourage you to contact our dedicated team for more information.

 Common causes of sciatica

 Because sciatica is a symptom of sciatic nerve compression in the lower back, there could be several causes of this pain.
-The two most common spine conditions that cause sciatica pain are bulging disc and herniated disc.
+The two most common spine conditions that cause sciatica are a bulging and herniated disc.

-In addition to a bulging or torn disc, other causes of sciatica include:
+In addition, other causes of sciatica may include: